Religious Index Page

 So far it seems to be a rather Catholic friendly Protestant Bible.

-You can evaluate The Action Bible through the Amazon Look Inside feature.
-You can view much of the first 170 pages of the book for free.
-Surely enough to make an intelligent decision.
+You can evaluate The Action Bible on Amazon.
+You can view the first 23 pages of the book for free.
+It is likely to be in your public library but you may have to wait.

 Here is the link to The Action Bible on Amazon.